odan/odan.github.io/_posts/2019-12-03-slim4-cakephp-query-builder.md

 ## Transaction handling

-The service layer is responsible to handle the transaction, not the repository.

-The transaction can be abstracted away with this interface:
+The transaction handling can be abstracted away with this interface:

 ```php
 <?php